EmergeTools/emerge-android/snapshots/README.md

   // Optional
   snapshots {
-    buildType.set("snapshots") // To ensure Emerge size dashboard is not mixed with snapshot builds }
+    tag.set("snapshots") // To ensure Emerge size dashboard is not mixed with snapshot builds }
 }
 ```